-Pedro Fontes is a long time driver for Uber.
+[Updated 2021] Pedro Fontes is a long time driver for Uber.
 His life changed forever on July 6, 2017 when he was shot in the head while driving for Uber.
-Three years later and Uber still refuses to pay him for his injuries.
+But for four years, Uber refused to pay him for his injuries.

 Pedro began his evening on July 5th like any other night.
 A Wednesday night, Pedro was driving for Uber in the Boston area.
 Shortly after midnight (now July 6th) he accepted a fare from an Uber rider on Cushing Avenue, Boston.
 Uber did not provide him with any warning as to any dangers in the area of Cushing Avenue, nor did it offer any system, procedure, or other safety measures to alert or otherwise protect his safety in a high-crime neighborhood.